• Skip to primary navigation

 Aggieland Lamb and Goat Camp

 Held each July, the Aggieland™ Lamb & Goat Camps are designed for youth lamb and goat exhibitors and their parents.
 The three-day conference includes information on youth goat show programs, feeding, showmanship, show preparation, etc., and features some of the state’s leading experts on junior meat goat and lamb competitions.
-The camp will be July 11-13 at the Brazos Expo Center.
-Registration opens March 26th at 2pm.
-Space is limited.

 Learn more about Aggieland Lamb and Goat Camp